rackerlabs/technical-blog/_posts/2019-04-01-using-s3-events-to-automate-business-processes.md

 }
 ```

-Replace the region _us-east-1_ and the account number _111111111111_ with your region and account number.
+Replace the region _us-east-1_ and the account number _111111111111_ with your
+region and account number.

-The policy should be tightened up for security purposes, but for our testing, this will be sufficient.
+The policy should be tightened up for security purposes, but for our testing,
+this is sufficient.

 Click **Review** and save changes.

 Next, we’ll create our SSM Document.
-Head over to the EC2 console and scroll down the left-hand panel to find Documents under _Systems Manager Shared Resources_.
+Head over to the EC2 console and scroll
+down the left-hand panel to find Documents under _Systems Manager Shared Resources_.

 Name the document _s3sync_